givemepower8/Phaser3Practices/docs/COC.md

 The path to the target needs to be planned ahead of time.

-Wall wrecker

-, wall breaker and jump spell can create the path to the targeted building.
+Wall wrecker, wall breaker and jump spell can create the path to the targeted building.
 For example, wall breaker creates a path after breaking the first layer of the base.
 Bowlers, air troops can create funnels as they can destroy condensed buildings massively.

 Funneling depends on the attacking strategy and opponent's base.
 Timing is very important.